Class of 2026

 Professional Interests: Radiology, Musculoskeletal Medicine, Machine Learning

+Why did you choose to come to St. Joes?
 St. Joe's provides a flexible schedule that will allow me to explore a lot of my ancillary interests in medicine for a comprehensive experience.
 It is also located close to my family and friends, and having the opportunity to spend more time with them is invaluable.
 The supportive culture and camaraderie as well as an appreciation for work-life balance in the program were also important factors.

-Basketball, Football, Tennis, Movies, and Video Games
+Hobbies: Basketball, Football, Tennis, Movies, and Video Games

 What is your favorite breakfast item?
+Sunny side up egg

+What is your favorite board game, and why?
 Monopoly: It's a tactical game that involves a lot of negotiating and bargaining and can make for fun interactions.

 -